Dirksen Nature Park

 the future use of and improvements to the property.
 This park project was identified as a high

 priority project in the Park System Master Plan,

 the adopted City of Tigard CIP and the Notice

-to the city Community Development Department is expected during the first half of 2013.
+to the city Community Development Department.

 The park planning process has concluded with the adoption of the conceptual master plan by the Parks